camunda/camunda-docs/docs/reference/bpmn-processes/service-tasks/service-tasks.md

 When a service task is entered, a corresponding job is created.
 The process instance stops at this point and waits until the job is complete.

-A worker can subscribe to the job type, process the jobs, and complete them using one of the Zeebe clients.
+A [job worker](/product-manuals/concepts/job-workers.md) can subscribe to the job type, process the jobs, and complete them using one of the Zeebe clients.
 When the job is complete, the service task is completed and the process instance continues.

 ## Task definition